valoran-M/C_programming_language/Chapter3-Control_Flow/exercises/README.md

     into a base b character representation in string s.
 In particular, itob(n, s, 16) format n as hexadecimal integer in s

+## Exercie 3.6

+    Write a version of itoa that accpets three arguments instead of two.
+The third argument is a minimum fiels width; the converted number must be padded with blanks on the left if necessary to make it wide enough.